-I have made two short films – one with artist Ker Wallwork – and co-written or acted in several others.
+I have made three short films, including one with artist Ker Wallwork, and co-written or acted in several others.
 Details are below.

 Using Cookie Mueller’s words about death meaning that ‘you simply lose your body’ and that, ultimately, ‘you will be free’ as a starting point, and composed mostly of archive footage and still images, You Will Be Free reflects on embodiment, the afterlife and political responses to the HIV/AIDS crisis.
 Narrated by Anna-Louise Plowman with music by Venn Rain, and commissioned by Studio Voltaire (London).
 Colour, 16mm, 10:15 mins.

 You can watch the film here, via the Studio Voltaire website.

 BFI Flare LGBT+ Film Festival 2018, London (official selection)